jasonrm/mdbook-nix-eval/README.md

 # mdbook-nix-eval

-This is a simple [mdbook](https://crates.io/crates/mdbook) preprocessor designed to write and evaluate code blocks containing [nix](https://nixos.org/) expressions to files.
+This is a [mdbook](https://crates.io/crates/mdbook) preprocessor designed to evaluate code blocks containing [nix](https://nixos.org/) expressions.

-    ```test-file.nix
+Code blocks with the nix language hint are evaluated and the original expression, and results (or stderr output), are returned to be included in the output document.

+    ```nix
     builtins.langVersion
     ```

-Code blocks with nix expressions are evaluated.

-    ```nix
+Conde blocks with filename-like language hint will be evaluated as above, but also written to a per-chapter temp directory where the file can be referenced later.

+    ```test-file.nix
     builtins.langVersion
     ```